BlueCat-de/STTP/README.md

 ```

 ## Run Experiments
-We run experiments on SDM, Non-Game, SimGM, NSD and I-SDM.
+We run experiments on STTP, Non-Game, SimGM, NSD and I-STTP.
 To begin with, enter the folder `Scripts`:

 ```bash
 cd Scripts
 ```

-Then you can run SDM and baselines using following example commands.
+Then you can run STTP and baselines using following example commands.

-### Train AV and BV using SDM
+### Train AV and BV using STTP

 ```bash
 python main_spg_ac_inv.py --r_ego stackelberg --r_adv stackelberg --is_save True --save_model True --adv_policy sumo --num_agents 5